Johnny Servoz-Gavin

 Georges-Francis "Johnny" Servoz-Gavin (18 January 1942 – 29 May 2006) was a French motor racing driver in both sportscars and single seaters.

-He participated in 13 Formula One World Championship Grands Prix between 1967 and 1970, failing to qualify in one.
+He participated in 13 Formula One World Championship Grands Prix between 1967 and 1970, qualifying in all but one.
 He achieved one podium, and scored a total of nine championship points.
 He drove for the Tyrrell Formula One team, mainly as Jackie Stewart's teammate.

 Early life

 Servoz-Gavin was born in Grenoble, a city in the foothills of the Alps.
 As a teenager he worked as a ski instructor, during which time he became known as "Johnny".

 Career

 Lower formulae

 Servoz-Gavin's early work included developing sports cars for Matra.
 After initially competing in rallying, Servoz-Gavin moved to single-seater racing.
 He had previously attended the racing drivers' school at the Magny-Cours circuit in the centre of France, (from which he was "thrown out") and in 1965 entered the French Formula Three Championship in a private Brabham BT18.
 By the late 1960s, Servoz-Gavin was a rising star, following in the footsteps of Jacky Ickx and Jean-Pierre Beltoise.
 He became French Formula Three Champion in 1966 driving a works Matra MS5, and in 1969 he won the European Formula Two Championship.